Danish Coffee Cakes Recipe

 - 1 teaspoon poppy seeds

 - 1 teaspoon vanilla extract

 - 2 tablespoons milk

 - 1. In a small bowl, dissolve yeast in warm water.
 In a large bowl, combine the flour, sugar and salt; cut in shortening until crumbly.
 Add the yeast mixture, milk and eggs; beat until smooth (dough will be soft).
 Do not knead.
 Cover and refrigerate overnight.

-- 2. In a small bowl, beat the cream cheese, sugar and flour until smooth.
+- 2. For filling, in a small bowl, beat the cream cheese, sugar and flour until smooth.
 Add egg, poppy seeds and extracts; mix until blended.